apache/pekko-http/docs/src/main/paradox/migration-guide/migration-from-spray.md

 # Migration Guide from Spray

-Akka HTTP is the successor for spray.
+Apache Pekko HTTP is the successor for spray.
 With the first non-experimental release of Akka HTTP, spray has reached its end-of-life.
 Akka HTTP is a reimplementation of HTTP based on akka-stream (former spray-can) which adds streaming support on all levels.
 The popular high-level routing DSL (former spray-routing) has mostly been kept but was made more consistent and simplified where possible.
 While underlyings have changed a lot, many of the high-level